hlry/bug-free-goggles/Develop/regex-gist.md

 But how?

 Read on to find out.

+Regex is sort of like a puzzle that you have to decode.

 Each character of this regular expression ensures that the user has entered characters before and after an "@" symbol, and that the characters after the "@" symbol are a domain (e.g., hotmail.com, aol.com, yahoo.co.uk, @googlemail.com, etc.).

 ## Table of Contents